 - Collaborative - allows documents to be accessed from anywhere

-Document management systems are the foundation of a successful document review process.
+Document collaboration systems are the foundation of a successful document review process.
 Once you've found a platform that's right for you, the next few steps will become even easier.

 2. Find out who really needs to be involved